-Wikileaks founder Julian Assange fathered two children in embassy, partner says
+WikiLeaks founder Julian Assange fathered two children in embassy, partner says

-LONDON — Wikileaks founder Julian Assange fathered two children while he was living in London's Ecuadorian embassy, their mother said Sunday, as she pleaded with British authorities to release him from prison over fears for his health amid coronavirus epidemic.
+LONDON — WikiLeaks founder Julian Assange fathered two children while he was living in London's Ecuadorian Embassy, their mother said Sunday as she pleaded with British authorities to release him from prison over fears for his health amid the coronavirus epidemic.

-Stella Morris, who was a member of Assange’s legal team, publicly revealed that Assange was a parent for the first time in a video interview released by Wikileaks on their social media channels.
+Stella Morris, who was a member of Assange's legal team, publicly revealed that Assange was a parent for the first time in a video interview WikiLeaks released on its social media channels.

 He was dragged out of the embassy and arrested by British police almost exactly a year ago after his asylum was revoked.

-Morris said in the video that she first met Assange in 2011, but their relationship started four years later, when he was living in the embassy.
-They deliberately chose to have children to ''break down the walls around him” and “imagine a life beyond prison,” she added.
+Morris said in the video that she first met Assange in 2011 but that their relationship started four years later, when he was living in the embassy.
+They deliberately chose to have children to ''break down the walls around him" and "imagine a life beyond prison," she added.

+In a five-page witness statement, which has been seen by NBC News, Morris said she was going public in support of a bail application for Assange.

-Assange’s lawyer Jennifer Robinson told NBC News in a statement on Sunday that Morris has not taken the decision to tell her story lightly, having fiercely protected her family’s privacy for many years.
+Assange's attorney Jennifer Robinson told NBC News in a statement Sunday that Morris had not made the decision to tell her story lightly, having fiercely protected her family's privacy for many years.

 "She wanted to speak in support of Julian's bail application given the grave risk to his health in prison during the COVID pandemic and the judge refused her anonymity," Robinson said.

-Assange’s extradition hearing is scheduled to resume in May.
-Last month, he was denied bail after his lawyers said he should be released because he was highly vulnerable to the coronavirus.
+Assange's extradition hearing is scheduled to resume next month.
+Last month, he was denied bail after his attorneys said he should be released because he was highly vulnerable to the coronavirus.

-In her five-page witness statement, which Robinson has been seen by NBC News, Morris said she was going public in support of a bail application for Assange.

-She said she has gone to great lengths to shelter her children “from the climate that surrounds him,” but felt that she needed to speak up because their lives are “on the brink” and she feared Assange could die in prison.
+Morris said she has gone to great lengths to shelter her children "from the climate that surrounds" Assange but felt that she needed to speak up because their lives are "on the brink" and she feared Assange could die in prison.

-In the statement, signed on Mar.
-24, Morris said she had recently learned that Assange is in isolation “for effectively 23 out of each 24 hours and perhaps longer," adding that she cannot visit him in prison because of the coronavirus epidemic.
+In her statement, signed March 24, Morris said she had recently learned that Assange is in isolation "for effectively 23 out of each 24 hours and perhaps longer," adding that she cannot visit him in prison because of the coronavirus epidemic.

 She said she has sensed "an increasing fear and panic" in her phone conversations with Assange about the coronavirus situation at the prison.

-Note: CORRECTION (April 12, 2020, 10:30 p.m.
-ET): A photo caption on an earlier version of this article misstated when Julian Assange was photographed arriving at Westminster Magistrates Court in London.
-The photo was taken in April 2019, not last month.